zeynab335/zeynab335/README.md

 - 👋 Hi, I’m @zeynab335.
 - 👩‍🎓 I’m Graduted from Computer and Artificial Intelligence Helwan Unversity.
-- 👀 I’m interested in Wed Development.
+- 👀 I’m interested in Web Development.
 - ✍ I’m currently learning New Topics In  Wed Development By ITI.
 - 📫 How to reach me From https://www.linkedin.com/in/zeinab-mahmoud-0413ba1b5/